Irish Rugby Ready To Celebrate Pride

 Raising Awareness

-Have you and your club mates completed the IRFU D&I online module, you can use the link(s) below to learn about the importance of language, how we can manage our biases and steps to take to make your club more inclusive:
+Have you and your club mates completed the IRFU Diversity and Inclusion online module, you can use the link(s) below to learn about the importance of language, how we can manage our biases and steps to take to make your club more inclusive:

 - Connacht https://educationstore.irfu.ie/product?catalog=SP-DIVINC_2223_CON